Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 The observers $5^\circ$ outside the western edge also record abrupt flux increases near the time of shock passage, even though the shock itself does not pass over their locations.
 One possible explanation could be that those observers are simply interpolating flux from nodes that \emph{are} inside the shock cone, but images of the flux on nearby streams strongly suggest that this is not the case (cf. Figure~\ref{fig:stream-flux-baseline}).
-As the shock front propagates radially outward, it accelerates protons on streams that are well connected to those observer locations, allowing a portion of those protons to propagate sunward to the observers' locations.
-Protons with 50 and 100 MeV, which require more time to acquire those energies, reach the peak values at these locations between days 3 and 4.
+One component of the explanation for these flux spikes is perpendicular diffusion of accelerated particles beyond the shock cone.
+Refer to \citet{axford_modulation_1965,parker_passage_1965} for derivations of the classical scattering expression for $\kappa_{\perp}/\kappa_{\parallel}$, in addition to more recent theoretical and numerical studies by \citet{jokipii_rate_1987,matthaeus_spatial_1995,giacalone_transport_1999,matthaeus_nonlinear_2003,zank_particle_2006}.
+Such diffusion would account for the small delay between the peak at each observer $5^\circ$ inside the shock cone and the corresponding observer $5^\circ$ outside the shock cone.
+Another component of the explanation is the similar magnetic connectivity between observers 01 and 02, and 09 and 10 (cf. Figure \ref{fig:observer-positions}).

 Pairs of observers on either side of the eastern edge of the shock cone record flux profiles that are more similar than pairs of observers on either side of the western edge.
 As with the western-edge observers, there is a reasonable physical explanation, beyond overly aggressive interpolation, for the presence of shock-related flux increases at the locations of observers outside the shock cone.
 In this case, the observers are well connected to the location on the inner boundary where the shock originates, allowing protons accelerated at lower radial distances to propagate along streams to their locations.
-Examining the peak amplitudes of 10-MeV protons in Figure \ref{fig:observer-flux-baseline} and the location of increased 10-MeV flux in Figure \ref{fig:stream-flux-baseline} suggests that more protons propagate anti-sunward to reach the locations of observers $5^\circ$ outside the \emph{eastern} edge of the shock cone than propagate sunward to reach the locations of observers $5^\circ$ outside the \emph{western} edge of the shock cone.
+Examining the peak amplitudes of 10-MeV protons in Figure \ref{fig:observer-flux-baseline} and the location of increased 10-MeV flux in Figure \ref{fig:stream-flux-baseline} suggests that more protons propagate parallel to magnetic field lines to reach the locations of observers $5^\circ$ outside the \emph{eastern} edge of the shock cone than diffuse across field lines to reach the locations of observers $5^\circ$ outside the \emph{western} edge of the shock cone.